 With an estimated 2 million blogs posted every day, as you have noticed, getting noticed is not easy!

 You need to have a firm and specific goal, know your market, and create uniqueness in your blogs.
-And these are exactly what these 20 successful bloggers have done.
+And this is exactly what these 20 successful Twitter influencers have done.

 Why These Bloggers Are Hitting It on the Nail

 Here are 20 bloggers on Twitter who have managed to do just that.
 Hopefully, their success will magnetize you to continuing your blogging journey.

 One important point to remember is that many people on Twitter are not bloggers.
 They simply retweet content or links and say a few words about something they feel emotional about while “in the moment.”
 In fact, many top Twitter accounts are these types of people who have followers in the millions.

 This is not what a blogger does.
 She writes extensively and authoritatively on specific topics and then uses Twitter to drive traffic to her blog.

 Successful bloggers on Twitter can then be categorized according to their topic or expertise.
 So, here are the top bloggers in their specific areas of expertise.